ionic-zone/ionic.zone/_articles/understand/ionic-github-repositories.markdown

 * [ionic1-deeplinks-demo](https://github.com/ionic-team/ionic1-deeplinks-demo) - Deeplinks demo
 * [ionic-third-party-lib-example](https://github.com/ionic-team/ionic-third-party-lib-example) - "how to use third party libs in Ionic"
 * https://github.com/ionic-team/ionic-example-cordova-camera - "An example of how to use the Cordova Camera API"
+* https://github.com/ionic-team/front-page - "An example Hacker News app showcasing what's possible with Ionic"
+* https://github.com/ionic-team/ionic-firebase-buses - "A bus tracking app for various cities using Ionic and Firebase"
+* https://github.com/ionic-team/chatroom-cordova-ionic-angularjs-firebase - "Chat room app built with Cordova, Ionic and Angularjs"
+* https://github.com/ionic-team/ionic-intro - "A demo app for showing an intro tutorial for your apps"

 ### Ionic v1 Other